When am I entitled to compensation for a delayed or cancelled flight?

-If you are struggling to file a claim by yourself, you can get help from new startups like Get Airhelp which can make claims with airlines on your behalf.
-Alternatively, you can find a template letter here to help with filing your claim.
+If you are struggling to file a claim by yourself, you can get help from startups like Get Airhelp which can make claims with airlines on your behalf.
+Alternatively, you can find a template letter here to help with filing out a flight delay or cancellation claim.

 Will I get any compensation if I’m waiting at the airport for a new flight?

 If you have been issued with a new flight ticket and have to wait in the airport for over two hours for a short-haul flight or over four hours for a long flight, you should be provided with food and drink vouchers at the airport.
 If the delay is outside the airline’s control, you may be able to claim on your travel insurance.
 Many policies include payouts for missed, delayed or cancelled flights, depending on what company you have purchased your policy with.

 Who pays for my food and accommodation if I have to stay extra days?

 Food and accommodation is only paid for by the airline if you are flying with an EU-based airline or are departing from an EU airport.
 While non-EU airlines should also refund you or try to accommodate you on an alternative flight, they may not provide you with food and drink.
 You can, however, try to claim these expenses on your travel insurance.
 Accommodation is provided on a case by case basis, depending on where you are from, where you are stuck, for how long and if you have any friends or relatives near by that can take care of you.

 What if my airline goes bankrupt?

 First of all, take a look at the travel advice on the Foreign & Commonwealth Office and then the flight-specific Civil Aviation Authority website.
 You can also check their Twitter feed for the latest information.

 Bear in mind that the legal protections to passengers offered by the EU for cancelled flights don’t necessarily apply if the airline goes bust – but should still apply if the airline is financially struggling.